nikfoundas/etcd-viewer/README.md

 ### Etcd cluster monitor

-Etcd browser enables you to view the machines that participate in the etcd cluster along with their status - leader or follower.
+Etcd viewer enables you to view the machines that participate in the etcd cluster along with their status - leader or follower.
 If some etcd host is not accessible then it is marked with red to indicate that it is down.
 Note that for single node etcd registries no